 Capturing snapshots for historical graphs

-Graphs are essential components in any software that involves recording and analyzing data.
+Graphs are essential components in any system that involves recording and analyzing data.
 They are visual representations of complex data organized in a way that makes it easier to read.
 Take for example: a graph that displays team throughput in the last 12 months.
 These are valuable to businesses as they help them forecast results and make timely, critical decisions.

 However, designing graphs—particularly from the backend—can be very tricky and sometimes prone to integrity issues if not handled with care.
 Historical graphs are one of those that are deceptively difficult to build.
 Let's see why.
+I'll use the team's throughput graph as an example.

 On-demand approach